A representative syllabus from our Spring 2018 session:

-We will share session logistics, requirements, syllabus, as well as collaborate on how to create/maintain a safe space.
-We will collectively draw up a class working agreement, as well as share what participate anticipate and hope to get out of participating in femex.
+We will share session logistics, expectations, and class syllabus, and collaborate on how we will create/maintain a safe space.
+We will collectively draw up a class working agreement and share what participants anticipate and hope to gain through their femex experience.

-We will discuss factors, such as identity, that influence our communication styles and how our communication styles look in various settings, relationships, and group dynamics.
-We will build knowledge around non-violent communication.
+We will discuss factors, including identity and experience, that influence our communication styles and how those styles look in various settings, relationships, and group dynamics.
+We will build knowledge around and practice nonviolent communication.

 Anatomy, Sex, & Gender

 We will continue to discuss intersectionality and our own experiences of privilege and oppression.
-We will also spend time talking and role-playing about ways we can act in solidarity and be better allies, and how to empower ourselves to push against oppression we face.
-We explore ways to push back larger systems of oppression and power dynamics.
+We will also spend time examining allyship and ways we can act in solidarity to be better allies, and how to empower ourselves to push against oppression.
+We will explore ways to push back larger systems of oppression and power dynamics.

-We will look at how participants view themselves and others, what shapes our self-image, and how this affects our lives.
-We will discuss cultural variables for body image.
-We will also begin to explore how women's sexuality is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence the ways women and society view women's sexuality, including influences such as age, race, class, etc.
+We will discuss concepts of self-image, cultural variables for body image, and societal factors that contribute to the way we view ourselves.
+We will also begin to explore how women's sexuality is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence the ways women and society view women's sexuality, including influences such as age, race, class, and more.

 Body Image Projects

-Participants share something about their relationship to their body/body image.
-Presentations usually span the entire class and can include images, poems, videos, collages,old pictures,etc.
+Participants will share introspections related to their relationship with their body/body image.
+Presentations usually span the entire class and can include images, poems, videos, collages, old pictures, etc.

-We build knowledge around STI’s (Sexual Transmitted Infections) and share safer sex tools/resources.
-We also provide space to explore how to communicate about STI’s and contraceptives with sexual partners.
-We discuss stigmas around STI’s and cultivate space for participants to share their experiences around contraceptives, STI’s, and safer sex methods.
+We will build knowledge around STIs (Sexual Transmitted Infections) and share safer sex tools/resources.
+We will discuss social stigmas around STIs and cultivate space for participants to share their experiences around STIs and safer sex methods.
+We will also provide space to explore communicating about STIs and contraceptives with sexual partners.
+We will also discuss options for contraception and share experiences around different methods of contraception.

 Sexual Orientation & Relationships

-We will look at how society views sexuality as well as factors that shape our sexuality including heteronormativity, religion, class, culture, and ethnicity.
-We will explore our individual identifications and discuss sexual orientation and spectrums.
-We will explore various types of relationships such as parents, family, friends, colleagues, different forms of romantic relationships (monogamy, polyamory, etc).
+We will explore factors that shape our sexuality including heteronormativity, religion, class, culture, and ethnicity, and discuss social view of sexuality that contribute to our own experiences.
+We will examine our individual identifications and discuss sexual orientation and spectrums, including various relationship models such as parents, family, friends, colleagues, and different forms of romantic relationships (monogamy, polyamory, etc).

 We will encourage participants to explore their sexual identities and the factors that influence the way they express their sexuality and sexual practices.
-We will explore the definition of sex and the factors that contribute to what we consider sex.
-We will discuss self-pleasure, the positive/negative views of masturbation, and our relationships to porn/erotica. *There will be a femex-wide out of class porn viewing party around this week, but not during class*
+We will explore the definition of sex and the factors that contribute to what we consider sex to be.
+We will discuss self-pleasure, the positive/negative views of masturbation, and our relationships to porn/erotica.

 Boundaries & Violations

-We will provide space for participants to share experiences related to violation of boundaries.
-We will provide space where participants feel safe, supported, and won’t experience victim-blaming.
+We will provide space for participants to share experiences related to violation of boundaries through fostering a space where participants feel safe, supported, and won’t experience victim-blaming.
 We will provide tools for moving beyond self-blame and discuss how power and boundary violation are connected to power and oppression.

 We will reflect on our session together and participants will share what has made them feel powerful throughout the class.
 Participants bring something to share with class that makes them feel powerful (song, image, a quote, activity, etc).